 Research Transparency and Reproducibility

-J-PAL has been a leader in making research more transparent for over a decade by developing a registry for randomized evaluations and publishing data from research studies conducted by our affiliates.
+For over 15 years, J-PAL has been a leader in making research more transparent.
 In 2008, J-PAL was one of the first organizations to have researchers publish their data on the Harvard Dataverse, a repository for published scientific data.
-In 2009, we begun work on the development of a hypothesis registry, which was a precursor to the American Economic Association's (AEA) registry for randomized controlled trials where researchers can publish their study design.
+In 2009, we developed a hypothesis registry, which was the precursor to the American Economic Association's (AEA) registry for randomized controlled trials where researchers can publish their study design.

 J-PAL works closely with other organizations that promote research transparency, including the Berkeley Initiative for Transparency in the Social Sciences (BITSS), Center for Open Science, Innovations for Poverty Action (IPA), and International Initiative for Impact Evaluation (3ie), among others.

 1. Run the American Economic Association’s (AEA) registry for randomized controlled trials.